ibm-cloud-docs/text-to-speech/http.md

 ### Listing all available voices
 {: #listVoices}

 The `GET /v1/voices` method lists information about all available voices.
-It takes no arguments and returns a `VoiceCollection` object.
-This object includes a JSON array named `voices` that includes a separate `Voice` object for each voice.
+It takes no arguments and returns a JSON array named `voices` that includes a separate object for each voice.

 ```javascript
 {